 - Prior immunization

-Treatment with PEP in suspected cases of a rabid animal bite should take place urgently, as the disease is fatal once it is symptomatic.
+Treatment with PEP in suspected cases of a bite by a rabid animal should take place urgently, as the disease is fatal once it becomes symptomatic.
 Suspicion of rabies is sufficient indication for PEP!

 Symptomatic encephalitic or paralytic rabies